deepakmits/DeepRLND/p2_continuous-control/Report.md

 Train a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
 ## Solution -
 Average score of 30+ rewards across 100 consecutive episodes achieved with 108 episodes.
-Environment Used - Reacher.app from Unity.
+Environment Used - Reacher.app from Unity. <br>
-Environment Info -
-INFO:unityagents:
-Unity Academy name: Academy
-        Number of Brains: 1
-        Number of External Brains : 1
-        Lesson number : 0
-        Reset Parameters :
-		goal_speed -> 1.0
-		goal_size -> 5.0
-Unity brain name: ReacherBrain
-        Number of Visual Observations (per agent): 0 Vector Observation space type: continuous
-        Vector Observation space size (per agent): 33 Number of stacked Vector Observation: 1
-        Vector Action space type: continuous
-        Vector Action space size (per agent): 4
-        Vector Action descriptions: , , ,

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Environment Info - The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 ### Learning Algorithm Used - DDPG -
 1) Improvised on DDPG-PENDULUM Session.